rahul-kumar92568/mark59/README.md

 This initial release will present the DataHunter application.
 This application is designed to handle data retention and re-use between and during a performance test.

 The Mark59 core, selenium-implementation and sample Java projects have now been included.
 Note at this point they have been added primarily for initial 'Beta' testing at iag as we produce the detailed documentation.
-As the Mark59 core and selenium-implementation project artifacts are dependencies for scripting, they have been be added to the Maven Central Repository (group id com.mark59).
+As the Mark59 core and selenium-implementation project artifacts are dependencies for scripting, they have been added to the Maven Central Repository (group id com.mark59).
 To write a script using Mark59, the dependency you need to add to your pom is:

 	<dependency>
 	  <groupId>com.mark59</groupId>